Michael Signer: Awards and recognitions

 Signer received the annual Levenson Family Defender of Democracy Award from the Anti-Defamation League in 2017.
 He is a member of the 2017 Class of Aspen Institute Rodel Fellows.
 He was recognized by Forward Magazine in its "Forward 50" 2017 list of the 50 most influential Jewish leaders in America.
 In 2018, he received the annual "Distinguished Alumnus" Award from the University of California Alumni Club of Washington, D.C.
 In 2019, he was given the Courage in Political Leadership Award by the American Society for Yad Vashem, the Rob DeBree and David O'Malley Award for Community Response to Hatred Award from the Matthew Shepard Foundation, and the Jerold L. Solovy Freedom Award from the Anti-Defamation League Midwest.

 Personal life

-Signer, who is Jewish, lives in Charlottesville with his wife and their twin sons.
+Signer lives in Northern Virginia with his wife and their twin sons.